 Stochastic Oscillator

 Moving Average Convergence Divergence (MACD): The MACD is a trend-following momentum indicator that shows the relationship between two moving averages.
 The MACD is calculated by subtracting the 26-day EMA from the 12-day EMA.
-A signal line (typically the 9-day EMA) is added to chart when buy and sell signals are generated.
+A signal line (typically the 9-day EMA) is added to the chart when buy and sell signals are generated.
 Traders use MACD to identify changes in momentum or trend.

 Bollinger Bands